mac-comp127/breakout/README.md

 Because this program is entirely graphical, you do not need to write JUnit tests; however, you may if writing tests helps you develop the logic.
 You should make sure you test thoroughly by playing the game.

+## Academic Integrity Acknowledgement

+When you have completed the assignment, create a file named `ASSIGNMENT_COMPLETE.txt` in the root directory of this project.
+Write the following statement in it, filling in the blanks:

+> While working on this assignment, I did not look at anybody else’s solution.
+> I used the following help and outside resources:
+>
+> - [resource you used]
+> - [help you received]
+>
+> [your name here]

+If the statement above is not true in your case, then explain your situation in the file.

+Your homework **is not submitted** until you create, commit, and push this file.

 ## Due Dates

 This homework will have three milestones: